iamnhk/Kirjastokaveri/backend/README.md

 # Kirjastokaveri Backend

-FastAPI service powering the Kirjastokaveri application.
+FastAPI service powering the Kirjastokaveri application - a Finnish Library Companion for searching books, tracking wishlists, and getting availability notifications.

 ## Prerequisites

 - Python 3.12+
 - Recommended: virtual environment manager such as `venv`, `uv`, or `conda`
+- Docker Desktop (for PostgreSQL and Redis)

 ## Quick start